denreyes/warp-sdk-android/README.md

 Warp Server
 ===========
+See [warp-server](https://github.com/jakejosol/warp-server) for more info about the server implementation.

 __Warp Server__ is an `express` middleware for implementing scalable backend services.
 With Warp Server, you can store and manage data, call functions and run background processes using a simple REST API.